optimistanoop/keep-learning/DL/GANTraining.md

 ## Build the Neural Network

-  1- The function model_inputs is implemented correctly. passed - simple method signature with passing null or different data types as arguments
+  1- The function model_inputs is implemented correctly.

-   Good job !!!, function model_inputs has correctly defined the placeholder tensors for real input,z input and the learning rate
+   Good job !!!, function model_inputs has correctly defined the placeholder tensors for real input,z input and the learning rate.
-   The function discriminator is implemented correctly.
+   Perfect !!!, function `model_inputs` has perfectly implemented the placeholder tensors for `real input`,`z input `and the `learning rate`.

   2- The function discriminator is implemented correctly.